Ewanjiru/sms-api/README.md

 - update a contact
 - delete a contact
 - create a message
-- get messages sent by a contact
-- get messages received by a contact
+- get messages by a contact
 - delete a message

 **API Documentation**